sh-dave/haxe-i18n/README.md

 ### Localization quick tour

-1. 'using' I18n and call macro method I18n.init() at the entry point of your code.
+1. ```using i18n.I18n```
-2. Add '.i18n()' after all string literals to be externalized.
+2. Add '.i18n()' after all string literals to be externalized
-3. Build your project, strings will be extracted to "i18n_work/default/strings.xml", under your project root directory.
+3. Build your project, strings will be extracted to "i18n_work/default/strings.xml", under your project root directory
-4. Then you can do translating based on strings.xml and store the translations into "i18n_work/&lt;locale&gt;/" folders.
+4. Then you can do translating based on strings.xml and store the translations into "i18n_work/&lt;locale&gt;/" folders
-5. Specify the target locale with macro compiler option I18n.locale(), e.g.: "--macro com.roxstudio.i18n.I18n.locale('zh')".
+5. Specify the target locale with macro compiler option I18n.locale(), e.g.: "--macro i18n.I18n.locale('zh')"
-6. Rebuild the project, this time I18n will look up the corresponding translation and replace the original string literals with the translated version.
+6. Rebuild the project, this time I18n will look up the corresponding translation and replace the original string literals with the translated version

 ### Internationalization quick tour: